zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide200Virtual.md

 ### **STEP 4**: Create SSH Key Pair

-Before we create the Compute instance that will contain Docker and application deployments we need to create a ssh key pair so we'll be able to securely connect to the instance and do the Docker installation, etc. **We'll use the Virtual\Box Client Image to do this**.
+Before we create the Compute instance that will contain Docker and application deployments we need to create a ssh key pair so we'll be able to securely connect to the instance and do the Docker installation, etc. **We'll use the VNC Client to do this**.

-- **In the Client Image**: Open a Terminal session and navigate to your home directory.
+- **In the VNC Client**: Open a Terminal session and navigate to your home directory.

   ```
   cd /home/opc